cocoa-alex/SmartCMS/README.md

 SmartCMS
 ========

-this is a update version from WebSystem!
+This is a update version from WebSystem!Base on golang 1.1 and the Beego 1.1